nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * has a need to manage a significant number of commission clients
 * has a need to manage a significant number of projects
-* prefer desktop apps over other types
+* prefer desktop apps over other types of apps
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps